3450 Forestdale Drive, Burlington, NC

 When should I start taking my child to the dentist?

-Children should start with pediatric dentistry within six months of the eruption of their first tooth or by the time they turn a year old, whichever comes first.
+Schedule your child’s first dental visit by their first birthday, or as soon as their first tooth comes in.
 We want to ensure that your child’s mouth is developing properly.
 We’ll also teach you how to properly brush and care for your child’s mouth as they grow and change.

 Why are baby teeth so important when they’re temporary?